 Why We Grow It: Known for its rather misshapen and lumpy appearance and the odd red splotches on its green skin, this apples exterior belies a strong, sweet-sharp flavour that makes it great for fresh eating, cooking, and cider.
 Some claim it rivals Bramley's Seedling as one of the best cooking apples with the added benefit that, unlike Bramley's, it holds its shape when baked or cooked.
 It is also boasts a high Vitamin C content.

 Canadian Hardiness Zone: 5

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

-Growth Habits and Disease Resistance: Not very vigorous, precocious, and may have irregular crops.
+Growth Habits and Disease Resistance: Moderate vigor, precocious, and may have irregular crops, spur bearing.
 Slightly susceptible to cedar rust and very susceptible to mildew and fireblight but resistant to scab.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)